SM Mall of Asia Arena

-The SM Mall of Asia Arena, also known as the Mall of Asia Arena or the MoA Arena, is an indoor arena within the SM Mall of Asia complex, in Bay City, Pasay, Metro Manila, Philippines.
-It has a seating capacity of 15,000 for sporting events and a full house capacity of 20,000.
-The Arena officially opened on May 21, 2012, with a total area of 64000 sqm.
+The SM Mall of Asia Arena (abbreviated as SM MoA Arena) is an indoor arena within the SM Mall of Asia complex, in Bay City, Pasay, Metro Manila, Philippines.
+It officially opened on May 21, 2012, with a total area of 52000 sqm and a seating capacity of 15,000.
+The arena has hosted over 2,400 shows since its opening.

-The SM Mall of Asia Arena is one of the main venues for the Philippine Basketball Association, University Athletic Association of the Philippines and the National Collegiate Athletic Association.
-The Arena is also the alternate venue of the Premier Volleyball League when the Philsports Arena in Pasig is unavailable.
+The SM Mall of Asia Arena is one of the main venues for the Philippine Basketball Association, Premier Volleyball League, University Athletic Association of the Philippines and the National Collegiate Athletic Association.